hyw208/pyspark/README.md

-# pyspark
+# Goal:

-# Goal: to poc, locally without cluster, a rest api that allows interaction with apache spark and delta lake for read/write
+    To poc, locally without cluster, a rest api that allows interaction with apache spark and delta lake for read/write.

 # Installation: ps. on my mac,
     1. java 8 (java 14 doesn't work so i had to install java 8 with brew cask)